Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Study Design

 \end{itemize}

 \textbf{Post-system evaluation} (10 minutes total; 5 minutes per system): Following each system interaction, participants completed a 12-item survey on 7-point Likert scales (1 = strongly disagree, 7 = strongly agree).
+The instrument was adapted from established questionnaires \cite{brooke1996sus, berretta2023job, carroll2009csi, hart2006nasa, ttf1995}.
+Items were selected from an initial pool of 30 and refined through iterative review for clarity and relevance to our research questions; a small pilot (N = 5) ensured comprehensibility and removed redundancy.
 The survey evaluated three key dimensions: \textit{Experience} (3 items), \textit{Outcomes} (3 items), and \textit{System Design \& User Control} (4 items).
-For example, \textit{Outcomes} evaluates if ``I reached lots of valuable or actionable ideas that felt better than what I might have generated alone.''
 The complete set of 12 items is provided in Appendix~A.

 \textbf{Semi-structured comparative interview} (20 minutes): The concluding interview phase employed a structured protocol designed to elicit detailed comparative reflections on participants' experiences across both systems.
 Participants first reviewed and elaborated on their quantitative survey responses, providing contextual explanations for their ratings.
 Subsequently, three targeted follow-up questions were explored: (1) the extent to which different personas provided distinctive perspectives and fulfilled unique collaborative roles, (2) how participants' perceived relationship and interaction patterns with AI agents differed between single-agent and multi-agent configurations, and (3) whether exposure to multiple personas influenced participants' ideation structuring processes or evaluative criteria for generated concepts.